 * this little quirk has only really been particularly noticeable in my use when I’ve shot the Sonnar together with the Voigtländer 25 Skopar, a lens that has the same issue only in the opposite direction as it has a MFD of 0.5m.
 Switching between the two lenses definitely threw my muscle memory off for a few shots.

-Another particularity of the Sonnar is that the focus throw is quite short, especially considering the focal length and speed of the lens.
-At just about 90° it can be a little more challenging to nail focus wide open than with a wider throw, especially since one of the rendering characteristics is the shallow and well defined plane of focus.
-On the other hand this makes the lens feel quick to focus and swift to work with so I’m not sure I’d want to have it differently.
+Another particularity of the Sonnar is that the focus throw is somewhat short, at least considering the focal length and speed of the lens.
+At just about 90° it can be a little more challenging to nail focus wide open than with a wider throw, especially since one of the rendering characteristics is a well defined plane of focus.
+On the other hand this makes the lens feel quick to focus and fast to work with so I’m not sure I’d want to have it differently.

 An issue that can plague small lenses with focusing rings rather than tabs is that it becomes hard to separate the aperture and focusing rings by feel (the Summicron 50 V is a relevant example of this – since both rings are practically identical as well as placed close together I sometimes grab the wrong one).
 The ZM lenses do well here.
 While pretty close together the two rings have slightly different texture and shape making it easy to tell them apart.